 We deliver critical theoretical knowledge components, supported by comprehensive competency based practical skills and assessments.
-Our programs are continually reviewed to meet the changing needs of the industry and incorporate the latest developments in pre-hospital care, including alignment to current Australian Resuscitation Council Guidelines and common ambulance practices.
+Our course design is continually reviewed to meet the changing needs of the industry and incorporate the latest developments in pre-hospital care, including alignment to current Australian Resuscitation Council Guidelines and common ambulance practices.

 Blended training methods provide a more streamlined approach for the active learner and also compliment those who are transitioning from one profession to another.

 If you would like to apply to enrol in the Certificate III in Non-Emergency Patient Transport qualification, email firstname.lastname@example.org and advise us that you want to apply to enrol in this course.
 We will then email you the application forms.